rajats5/Learninglist/README.md

-## It is my reading lists and notes
+## It is my learning plan and notes

- Here are some book lists and notes.
+ Here are some notes.
  You can see them in Issues.

 #### Datastructure-and-Algorithm